kimyosub1015/smart/README.md

-This is a Test for smart-mirror
+This is a Test for smart-mirror!